lamyluc/Impact-among-Convolution-Layers/cifar10/Readme.md

 For models 1, the experimental table is [L12](https://www.york.ac.uk/depts/maths/tables/l12.gif).<br />
 For models 2 and 3, the experimental table is [L16](https://www.york.ac.uk/depts/maths/tables/l16.htm).<br />
-For model4, the experimental table is [L32](https://www.york.ac.uk/depts/maths/tables/l32.htm).<br />
+For model 4, the experimental table is [L32](https://www.york.ac.uk/depts/maths/tables/l32.htm).<br />

 # How to to run the code ?